pierrediedhiou/cybersecurity-journey/glossary.md

 - **Session Fixation** — An attack where an attacker forces a user to use a known session ID, allowing the attacker to hijack the session after the user authenticates
+- **Smishing** — SMS phishing, where attackers send text messages with malicious links or instructions to download malware
+- **Spear Phishing** — A targeted phishing attack where emails are crafted to appear from a trusted source known to the recipient such as a manager or colleague
 ## T
 - **Telnet** — Insecure remote access protocol (Port 23), replaced by SSH
 - **TGT** — Ticket Granting Ticket, allows users to request tickets to